 Anything spiritistic/ paranormal/ magic realated, unless it's a fictional book.

 Nothing religious.
 I have my my own faith.
 But I would like your favorite bible verse written somewhere if you have one.

 Nothing holiday/birthday related

 Nothing too violent or bloody

-Horror, action, romance, erotic/ nude
+Horror, action, erotic/ nude

 Nothing related to politics.